nllz/IRTF-HRPC/draft-research.md

 Explanation:
 Pseudonymity - the ability to use a persistent identifier not linked to one's offline identity" straight away - is an important feature for many end-users, as it allows them different degrees of disguised identity and privacy online.

-I would also include consideration that pseudonyms cannot be simply reverse engineered -- some early approaches simply took approaches such as simple hashing of IP addreses.
-These could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym.

 Example:
 Designing a standard that exposes private information, it is important to consider ways to mitigate the obvious impacts.
 While pseudonyms cannot be simply reverse engineered - some early approaches simply took approaches such as simple hashing of IP addreses, these could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym - limiting the exposure of private information remains important.